|

 Flimsy cards that are paper thin, and cards with ragged

-perforated edges, just scream "amateur".
+perforated edges, just scream amateur.
 If you are going

-to print cards yourself, be sure to use heavy business card
+to print cards yourself, be sure to use heavy business

-And "glossy" finished stock can also help boost the quality
+And glossy finished stock can also help boost the quality

-perception of self-printed cards, especially if lots of
+perception of self-printed cards, especially if lots

-color is used in the card design.
+of color is used in the card design.

 7. Brand Cards

-Your business cards should be similar to all of your other
+Your business cards should be similar to all of your

-printed promotional material.
-Business cards should contain
+other printed promotional material.
+Business cards should

-your business or product logo.
-Double-check the colors with
+contain your business or product logo.
+Double-check

-used.
-This will ensure that the logo is printed using the
+pantone colors are used.
+This will ensure that the logo

-correct and matching color scheme.
+is printed using the correct and matching color scheme.

 8. Keep Current